alpha1256/Browser-Analysis/README.md

 ### Memory Graph
 This program will create a line chart graph from the previously created text file.
 To run this program 'plotly' must be installed.
-To do this 'pip install plotly==4.2.1'
+To do this `pip install plotly==4.2.1`